International Student FAQs

 OK, not everybody wants to head outdoors when it's cold.
 If your idea of winter activity involves staying inside, don't worry.
 We're near a shopping mall, coffee shops, bookstores and dance clubs.
 We have comedy nights on campus, along with plays, concerts, recitals, movies, club activities and intramural sports.
 Superior and nearby Duluth also offer a symphony orchestra, a ballet troupe and several museums.

 As a student, you have access to the World Wide Web and e-mail.
-To stay in shape, you can use the track, basketball court, pool, weight room and dance studios at the Gates physical education building.
+To stay in shape, you can use the track in the Lydia C. Thering Fieldhouse, basketball court in the Mertz Mortorelli Gymnasium, Joan Hedrick Swimming Pool, Minnesota Power Weight Room and dance studios at the Gates Physical Education Building.

 How do I travel around the city?